 Patient notes - Are the student's notes clearly written, complete and accurate, organized and efficient?
-Were the notes timely, helpful, and did the student notify you of records needing attention?
+Were notes timely.
+Helpful, and did they student notify you of records needing attention?
 Were recommendations in the notes evidence based and considerate of High Value Care?